DodoCafe/NTUT2020SpringDesignPatternFinalProject/README.md

 # Dodo Gallery
 ## Motivation
 The world is moving fast, and so are we.
 With it, incredible civilization succeeds.
-But with it, spiritual values are left behind.
-Family, considered the vital part of our life, is no doubt victim of the fast-moving modern world. *Dodo Gallery* was created to solve this problem.
-By letting each and every person go through three stages of interactive experience, the project aims to remind the user of his family, urging him/her to take action and spend time to what is meant to value most.
+But with it, spiritual value's left behind.
+Family, considered vital part of our life, is no doubt victim of the fast-moving modern world. *Dodo Gallery* was created to solve this problem.
+By letting each and every person go through three stages of interactive experience, the project aims to remind the user of family, urging him/her to take action and spend time to what is meant to value most.

 ## About
 *Dodo Gallery* is a collaborated graduation project of six undergraduates from two departments of National Taipei University of Technology: